peterhinch/micropython-nano-gui/README.md

  5. `width=10` Width.
  6. `fgcolor=None` Foreground color: if `None` the `Writer` default is used.
  7. `bgcolor=None` Background color, as per foreground.
  8. `ptcolor=None` Color of meter pointer or bar.
-Default is foreground color.
+Default is the foreground color.
  9. `bdcolor=False` If `False` no border is displayed.
-If `None` a border is shown in the `Writer` forgeround color.
+If `None` a border is shown in the `Writer` foreground color.
 If a color is passed, it is used.
  10. `divisions=5` No. of graduations to show.
  11. `label=None` A text string will cause a `Label` to be drawn below the meter.
 An integer will create a `Label` of that width for later use.